 Viking Windows 3000 Series - A Class action lawsuit review

-In 2007, a California state court certified proceedings regarding a class in a suit involving alleged leaking windows manufactured by a subsidiary of the popular manufacturer Pella, Viking Windows 3000 Series.
-The plaintiffs’ counsel believed the leaky windows affected around 100,000 homeowners in homes where the product was installed.
+In 2007, a California state court certified proceedings regarding a class in a suit involving alleged leaking windows manufactured by a subsidiary of the popular manufacturer Pella Windows; Viking Windows 3000 Series.
+The plaintiffs’ counsel believed the Viking window defects affected around 100,000 homeowners in homes where the product was installed.

 The suit claims that Viking Series 3000 windows, leaked out of the bottom corners, substantially shortening their lifespan.
 The suit involved several types of windows, including horizontal sliding, vertical sliding (or “hung”), and fixed windows.
 It also included the Viking Series 3000 sliding glass door.

-In addition to the defects, the suit alleges that Viking has refused to replace the windows or otherwise remedy the problem, despite a conspicuous “lifetime warranty” label affixed to every window.
+In addition to the alleged defects, the suit also alleges that they has refused to replace the windows or otherwise remedy the problem, despite a conspicuous “lifetime warranty” label affixed to every window.
 On April 3, 2007, lead plaintiffs’ wrote Pella to demand that they replace the defective windows.
 However, the never received an answer.

 An expert for the plaintiffs tested the windows and found that 61 percent leaked out of the bottom corners.
 The expert further found a “reasonable engineering certainty” that the other 39 percent would eventually leak during their expected useful life.
 This may not be surprising; judges and legal experts often dismiss expert witnesses as “worthless” since they are working for an interested party.
 Shockingly, however, Pella’s own expert witness admitted in sworn testimony that 43 percent of the 1.2 million windows sold have leaked — an astonishing figure in its own right.